 Aboriginal and Torres Strait Islander Australians represent the world's oldest living cultures.
 Australia's First Nations Peoples are made up of many unique Nations or language groups, each with different identities that continue to be expressed in dynamic and contemporary ways.
 Today, there are over 250 distinct Aboriginal and Torres Strait Islander language groups.
-When talking to or about people from this community, it is important to use terms that acknowledge and respect this diversity.
+When talking to or about Indigenous people, it is important to use terms that acknowledge and respect this diversity.

-Terms such as 'First Nations' or 'First Peoples' and 'Aboriginal and Torres Strait Islander' are considered to be acceptable.
-Pluralisation should extend to explaining First Nations 'histories,' 'perspectives,' 'beliefs,' 'experiences' and so on as this acknowledges the rich diversity amongst Aboriginal and Torres Strait Islander Peoples.
+Terms such as 'First Nations' or 'First Peoples' and 'Aboriginal and Torres Strait Islander' are considered as acceptable.
+Plurals should also be used when explaining First Nations 'histories,' 'perspectives,' 'beliefs,' 'experiences' and so on.

-Reconciliation Australia is an independent, not-for profit organisation working to inspire and build relationships, respect and trust between Aboriginal and Torres Strait Islander Peoples and non-Indigenous Australians and is our partner in the ICC Sydney Reconciliation Action Plan.
-Reconciliation Australia has released a helpful language guide to assist the community to understand and apply respectful and inclusive language with regards to First Nations people.
+Reconciliation Australia is an independent, not-for profit organisation working to inspire and build relationships, between Aboriginal and Torres Strait Islander Peoples and non-Indigenous Australians and is our partner in the ICC Sydney Reconciliation Action Plan.
+Reconciliation Australia has released a helpful language guide to help us to understand and apply respectful and inclusive language for First Nations people.
 You can download Reconciliation Australia's Demonstrating Inclusive and Respectful Language Guide here.

-ICC Sydney encourages and supports event organisers to acknowledge and honour Indigenous people by including First Nations content as a key part of events.
-You may wish to incorporate a Welcome to Country, music, dance, artwork or other activities and content that recognises and celebrates First Nations culture, knowledge and history.
-It is important that any inclusion of First Nations content is undertaken with respect, that appropriate community representatives are consulted in advance and that any relevant permissions and /or payments have been confirmed.
+ICC Sydney encourages and supports event organisers to include First Nations content as a key and respectful part of events.
+This might include music, dance, artwork or other activities and content that recognises and celebrates First Nations cultures, knowledge and histories.
+Including a Welcome to Country or Acknowledgement of Country is also recommended - while providing visitors with a powerful, immersive and uniquely Australian experience, this is also a sign of respect and protocol.

+It is important that any inclusion of First Nations content is undertaken with respect, that appropriate community representatives are consulted in advance and that any relevant permissions and/or payments have been confirmed.